hkiame/credit-card-form-react/README.md

 # Credit Card Form built with Reactjs

-This is project is a fantastic credit card form with smooth and sweet micro-interactions.
+This project is a fantastic credit card form with smooth and sweet micro-interactions.
 It includes:

 - number formatting